ChintuChavda/Portfolio/README.md

-# 🌐 Deep Kardani Portfolio
+# 🌐 Chintu Chavda Portfolio

 Welcome to my **Next.js** portfolio!
 This project showcases my skills, projects, and experiences as a **Full-Stack Developer**, built with cutting-edge web technologies.